enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 res = Y(:,1) - Y_pred;
-![[Pasted image 20220708064157.png]]  contrast the contrast vector is a vector that express that oppposes the wieghts of our differents conditions.
+![[Pasted image 20220708064157.png]]  contrast the contrast vector is a vector that express that oppposes the weights of our differents conditions.
 This means it express how we can contrast Condition A with condition B, saying that (for ex), Condition A differs from condition B. If this is false, then the contrasted activity (difference in the HDr) will be 0, which will validate the null Ho.
-This can be rewrite in a linear comb so: cB1 - cB2 = 0
+This can be rewrite in a linear comb so: cB1 - cB2 = 0 #excellent
 We can use 2 types of statistics to find if  our conditions differs from each other:
 - T-test: If we wanna find if two conditions have a different impact on the HDr or if we wanna see if a condition differs from baseline ex
 	- ![[Pasted image 20220708065432.png]]
 	-
-- f-test: We use it by creastig a reduce model excluding the parameter of interest.
+- f-test: We use it by creating a reduce model excluding the parameter of interest.
 Then, we can add em and see if they improve our model prediction (of the BOLDr) or not.
 - what the fuck is 2 sided difference?
 What are we exactly calculating with the f-test? #unclear
 	- The f statistic doesn't care about the sign: It can't tell you if the difference is positive or negative
 	- f-test compare the full model with the reduced model (without the B we want)